jayhklasiq/tlv/README.md

 - Thanks to the contributors and the community for their support.
 - Special thanks to the creators of the technologies used in this project.

+Remember to add this when you don't want to push changes to vercel.

+    //,
+    // "git": {
+    // 	"deploymentEnabled": false
+    // }